YuzhuoMa97/SPAmix/README.md

 ## Simulation studies

-The primary codes used in the SPAmix project's simulation studies are available in the **simulation_studies** folder.
+The primary codes used in the SPAmix project's simulation studies are available in the **code/simulation_studies** folder.